Garden International School

 Segambut, Kuala Lumpur, Malaysia.
 Founded in 1951, GIS is one of the oldest and most prestigious private schools in Malaysia.
 GIS is part of the Taylor's Education Group and a member of the Federation of British International Schools in Asia (FOBISIA).

-GIS provides British-based education for students ages 3 to 18 years old, with an Early Years Centre (age 3–5), Primary School (age 5–11) and Secondary School (age 11–18).
+GIS provides English-based education for students ages 3 to 18 years old, with an Early Years Centre (age 3–5), Primary School (age 5–11) and Secondary School (age 11–18).
 GIS is one of the biggest private co-educational schools in Malaysia, with around 2,000 students.

-Accredited by the Council of International Schools, GIS offers the British National Curriculum, including providing IGCSE and A Levels examinations.
+Accredited by the Council of International Schools, GIS offers the National Curriculum for England, including providing IGCSE and A Levels examinations.

 History

 Origins

 Founded in 1951 as Garden School, the school was established by Sally Watkins, the wife of Kuala Lumpur Fire Brigade Chief Lt.
 Col. F.F.C.
 Watkins, in the Lake Gardens of Kuala Lumpur.
 It was one of the first international schools catering for expatriates in the Federation of Malaya.